 No bullshit, no rumors, no fake releases, no frauds saying they having a copy, at long last, Lil Wayne’s Tha Carter V is out.
-It had been delayed so long because of the lengthy lawsuit with Cash Money, it had entered hip-hop lore of long-lost albums like Detox, but finally, the record is here and this is for real.
+It had been delayed so long because of a lengthy lawsuit with Cash Money, it had entered hip-hop lore of long-lost albums like Detox.
+But finally, the record is here and this is for real.
 The album comes with some big-names features including Kendrick Lamar, Travis Scott, Nicki Minaj, Snoop Dogg and Ashanti.

-The album starts with a teary into from his mother, congratulating her son on putting together this album and finally having it out there to the world.
+The album starts with a teary intro from his mother, congratulating her son on putting together this album and finally having it out there to the world.

 The album isn’t all bangers, as you can hear in the first couple of songs.
 It moves from the more subdued and personal “Don’t Cry,” to the upbeat and fun “Uproar” that brings back some of the classic Swizz Beats production, which the world needs more of.